yoctoproject/poky/documentation/migration-guides/migration-1.5.rst

 them from ``task-*`` to ``packagegroup-*`` and inherit packagegroup instead.

-For more information, see the ":ref:`packagegroup.bbclass <ref-classes-packagegroup>`" section.
+For more information, see the ":ref:`ref-classes-packagegroup`" section.

 .. _migration-1.5-busybox: